Allergies During Christmas Time

 But it’s not all bad news.
-If you’re suffering from Christmas tree syndrome, it doesn’t necessarily mean you need to cut back on decor.
+If you’re suffering from Christmas tree allergies or Christmas tree syndrome, it doesn’t necessarily mean you need to cut back on decor.
 Instead, you may just need to rid your tree of its irritants.

 Best Real Christmas Trees Options for Allergy Sufferers